altanai/tunnel-path-selection/draft-altanai-masque-multipath_nested_tunnels.md

 # Problem Statement

-Many network service providers create sharing and resiliency by making traffic to be split, load balanced across multiple uplinks or failover to standby when any of the exisitng uplinks fail.
-Many mordern implementations use traffic shaping policies based on the network metrics such as loss, latency.
-Others can  prioritize flows based on intelligent classification ML models.
-There are many application specific logic that improve the selection process and also encourage fairness however such system designs lacks reusability on both the control and data plane.
+Many private network service providers create sharing and resiliency by making traffic to be split-tunnel or load balanced across multiple tunnels.
+For the high availability and meeting SLAs in event of an uplink’s tunnel down there is also a quick detection and failover to standby uplink’s tunnel.
+Many modern implementations use traffic shaping policies based on the network metrics such as loss, latency while others can  prioritize flows based on intelligent classification ML models.
+There are many application specific logic that improve the selection process and also encourage fairness however such system designs lack reusability on both the control and data plane.

 ## Path discovery and resulting conflicts